New Mexico Legislature: Session structure and operations

 The Legislature meets every year, in regular session on the third Tuesday in January.
 The New Mexico Constitution limits the regular session to 60 calendar days, every other year it is 30 days.
 The lieutenant governor presides over the Senate, while the Speaker of the House is elected from that body in a closed-door majority-member caucus.
 Both have wide latitude in choosing committee membership in their respective houses and have a large impact on lawmaking in the state.

 While only the Governor can call the Legislature into special sessions, the Legislature can call itself into an extraordinary session.
 There is no limit on the number of special sessions a governor can call.
 The New Mexico Constitution does not limit the duration of each special session; lawmakers may consider only those issues designated by the governor in the "call," or proclamation convening the special session (though other issues may be added by the Governor during a session).

 Any bill passed by the Legislature and signed by the governor takes effect 90 days after its passage unless two-thirds of each house votes to give the bill immediate effect, earlier effect (before 90 day period), or later effect (after 90 day period).

 Compensation

 New Mexico does not pay its legislators a base salary.
-Legislators receive per diem of $165 for work at the capitol or committee hearings during January and February, going up to $194 during March.
+Legislators receive per diem of $191 per day for work at the capitol or committee hearings and mileage reimbursement at the federal rate of 70 cents per mile.
+They can receive a per diem outside of legislative session.